aria-ml/dataeval/docs/how_to/linting_flags.md

 from dataeval.metrics import ImageStat
 ```

-Then select the desired metrics and pass them to the desired class.
+Then select the desired metrics and pass them to the desired function or class.

 `imagestats` function example: